Ramona Staffeld is a dancer in every sense of the word.

 Ramona is.
 History

-The lindy hop is a black American dance, and Ramona is committed to paying respect and reverence to the original creators and dancers of the art form.
-She was fortunate enough to learn from the horse’s mouth, so to speak.
+The lindy hop is an African American dance, and Ramona is committed to paying respect and reverence to the original creators and dancers of the form.
+She was extremely blessed to have learned from the horse’s mouth, so to speak.
 One of her first teachers was Frankie Manning, who along with other dancers in Harlem, NY, was responsible for shaping and defining the dance.
 Frankie was the inventor of the air step ( when you throw your partner in the air to the music), and also the main choreographer for Whitey’s Lindy Hoppers, the premier lindy hop act of the swing era.
+Most importantly, Frankie spent every night at the Savoy Ballroom, social dancing.
+He lived the dance.

-Ramona understands the importance of historical context.
-Things do not just exist on their own, everything is part of a web of connections.
-When we copy or imitate the dancers of years past, we might get more by learning about their experiences, and what was going on in society as a whole at that time.
-Ramona is sensitive and heartfelt, and continues to study and seek further understanding of the forces that shape our world, then and now.
+Ramona understands the importance of origins and asking questions.
+Things do not just exist on their own, everything is part of a sequence of events, places, and people .
+When we copy, are inspired by, or imitate the dancers of years past, we must take it upon ourselves to study who the people were and what their culture was.
+Ramona is sensitive and heartfelt, and continues to study and seek further understanding of the forces and ideas that shape the world, then and now.

 RAMONA IS.
 Learning